Color Contrast Checker

 How Contrast Ratios Are Calculated

-Contrast ratios are calculated using the relative luminance of colors, not just their RGB values.
-The formula considers how the human eye perceives brightness differently across the color spectrum.
+Contrast ratios use the relative luminance of colors, not just RGB values.
+The formula takes into account how human eyes see brightness differently across the color spectrum.

 - Relative luminance formula: L = 0.2126 × R + 0.7152 × G + 0.0722 × B